nmjmdr/goflake/README.md

 Current limitations:

-The current implementation does not store last timestamp in a persistant store.
+The current implementation does not store last timestamp in a persistent store.
 This means that:

 1. In case the process hosting flake is stopped
 2. The system time of the node hosting the flake process is moved back